therladbsgh/ShareAid/photos/README.md

 ## Running

+For a quick full run, run `run_photos.sh` in this directory.
+This should install all required npm packages and start the server and client.
+A step-by-step alternative:

 Run `npm install` in this directory before starting.
 This should install any packages needed.
 (This step might need a little debugging because I wasn't very careful about managing which packages we use)

 Run `yarn dev` in this directory to start both the server and the client.
 (If you wish to start each separately, which I find useful for debugging, run `yarn server` in this directory and `yarn client` in the `client/` folder.)
 The photo analysis and organization will begin and the app should open up on `http://localhost:3000`.
 Once the system has finished (which could take somewhere around 10 minutes), the recommendations will load on the screen.

 When Caffe is installed, set `USE_TRIAGE=true` at the top of the `photoSelect.js` file to go down that route instead.
 If it is set to false, random photos will be chosen from each cluster instead.

-At this time, we are unable to post to Instagram because of an extreme overhaul Instagram is doing to its API; read more [here] (https://developers.facebook.com/blog/post/2018/01/30/instagram-graph-api-updates/).
+At this time, we are unable to post to Instagram because of an extreme overhaul Instagram is doing to its API; read more [here](https://developers.facebook.com/blog/post/2018/01/30/instagram-graph-api-updates/).
 According to that post, permissions for standard users (i.e. non-business accounts) will begin to be supported in early 2019, so we expected to be able to start posting to Instagram around that time.

 ## Other Notes